yousuketakada/refactoring_example/doc/memo.md

 (which is to be precise a lambda but we no longer distinguish between lambda and function), we had to deal with three variables
 `perf`, `play`, and `this_amount` that would go out of scope.
-The first two variables `perf` and `play` are not modified so that we pass them as the parameters;
+The first two variables `perf` and `play` are not modified so that we pass them as parameters;
-the last one `this_amount` is the only modified variable so that we return it from the function.
+the last one `this_amount` is the only modified variable (always initialized to zero) so that we return it from the function.

 Let us now consider where the variable `play` has come from:
-`play` is computed from `perf` so that there was actually no need to pass it as a parameter at all.
+`play` has been computed from `perf` so that there was actually no need to pass it as a parameter at all.
 _Extract Function_ can be less complicated (because less variables will go out of scope), if we have removed such temporary variables in advance;